Francis H. Kimball

 Francis Hatch Kimball (September 24, 1845 – December 20, 1919) was an American architect practicing in New York City, best known for his work on skyscrapers in lower Manhattan and terra-cotta ornamentation.
 He was an associate with the firm Kimball & Thompson.
 His work includes the Empire Building, Manhattan Life Insurance Building, and Casino Theatre.
-All but one of Kimball's work was in the United States.
+All but one of Kimball's works were in the United States.

 Life

 Kimball was born in Kennebunk, Maine.
 He went on to study architecture in England.
 In 1879 he joined forces with Thomas Wisedell, with whom he designed the 1882 Casino Theatre on Broadway, and other projects.
 Wisedell died in 1884.
 Kimball practiced independently until 1892, when he formed Kimball & Thompson with G. Kramer Thompson.
 That partnership ended in 1898.

 Kimball's Victorian Gothic Catholic Apostolic Church in New York City (1897) was praised by influential architectural critic Montgomery Schuyler as there being "no more scholarly Gothic work in New York."
 Kimball was also a pioneer in the use of ornamental terra-cotta in the United States, evident on the Corbin Building; on a striking row of townhouses that he designed at 133–143 West 122nd Street in Harlem; and on the Montauk Club in Park Slope, Brooklyn.
 Contemporaries described Kimball as the "father of the skyscraper".

 A 1917 article in The New York Times noted his bankruptcy.
 Kimball died in 1919 in New York City and buried at Linwood Cemetery in Haverhill, Essex County, Massachusetts.